 What is Vitamin D?

-Foods that contain naturally higher levels of Vitamin D include salmon, egg yolk, prawns and sardines.
+Foods that contain naturally higher levels of vitamin D include salmon, egg yolk, prawns and sardines.

-However, as a method just to enhance Vitamin D intake, the medical professionals advise against it due to the other risk factors associated with Sunbeds.
-UVA radiation creates the tanning effect on the skin, consequently, it is known to both cause DNA damage and to be carcinogenic.
-Therefore as cancers and DNA damage is a high risk to human health, medical professionals will always recommend avoiding sunbeds to increase Vitamin D and will advise other options to take.
+However, as a method just to enhance Vitamin D intake, medical professionals advise against sunbedding.
+This is due to the other risk factors associated with sunbeds.
+UVA radiation creates the tanning effect on the skin.
+Consequently, we know it causes DNA damage and is carcinogenic.
+Therefore, as cancers and DNA damage are a high risk to human health, medical professionals will always recommend avoiding sunbeds to increase Vitamin D. They will instead advise other options to take.

 The bottom line is that yes, your body can develop Vitamin D from being on a sunbed.
 The UV radiation emitted from a sunbed can start the process of Vitamin D production.
 However medical professionals advise the consequences of sun bedding are more severe than not having as much Vitamin D. So they recommend going outside to get natural sunlight or enhancing your levels by taking supplements.